OWI defense · Kenosha County

 Kenosha County

 Twin Lakes sits in western Kenosha County at the Highway 50 / Highway 83 intersection amid a cluster of recreational lakes.
-Summer lake traffic drives a spike in OWI arrests, often involving out-of-state drivers who do not realize Wisconsin's Driver License Compact reports the conviction home.
+Summer lake traffic drives a spike in OWI arrests, often involving out-of-state drivers who do not realize a Wisconsin OWI conviction is reported through the federal National Driver Register and reaches their home-state DMV.
 Cases go to the Kenosha County Circuit Court.

 Patrol corridors